 Before your job shadow, make sure to do your research.
 The organization’s website is always a good place to start.
 Be familiar with the products or services the employer offers.
 Be ready to discuss your career goals and interests.
 Ask what to wear to the job shadow in advance.
 Depending on the work environment, the required dress can vary.
 Prepare questions to ask the employer in advance.
 Plan to arrive early on your job shadow day.

 When job shadowing, it is important to act professionally.
 Stay focused on your host’s job and career field.
 Be thoughtful of the host’s time constraints.
-Try not to ask questions that can be easily found in the internet.
+Try not to ask questions that can be easily found through the Internet.
 Stay off your phone and give the job shadowing experience your full attention.

 After the job shadow, be sure to thank your host by sending an email or a handwritten note.